Co-Star Headshots vs. Guest Star Headshots: What Are We Actually Targeting?

 So before we talk about shirts, jackets, colors, or backgrounds, I always like to get a lot more specific with my clients.
 What’s this photo actually supposed to help casting understand?
 Is it helping them place you quickly in a scene?
 Is it helping them see more of who you are as a working actor?
 Is it doing both?

 That’s where the co-star versus guest star conversation can be incredibly useful.
 Not as a hard rule.
-Not as a new box to cram yourself into.
 Just as a planning tool.

 Here’s the headshot hack: don’t start by asking, “What looks do I need?”
 Start by asking, “What job does this photo need to do?”